madetech/blog/posts/the_developers_who_said_it_best.md

 **- Edsger Dijkstra**

-Definitely one of my favorite quotes of all time.
+Definitely one of my favourite quotes of all time.
 When you create a code seam, and name it correctly it can house a specific piece of knowledge and can be thought about in isolation.
 Class and method extraction refactorings are some of the tools used to accomplish this.

 ---